-Placeholder title: Deep Sequencing Meets Structure
+Reads Meets Rotamers:

+Structural Biology in the Age of Next Generation Sequencing

 Theme of issue: PPI

 Deadline to send for review: Mid August

 Word Limit: The aim of the manuscript is to review recent articles, with particular emphasis on those articles published in the past two years.
 In addition to describing recent trends, you are encouraged to give your subjective opinion of the topics discussed, although you should not concentrate unduly on your own research.
 Your review should be approximately 2000 words (not including references or reference notes), with approximately 50 references and, as such, the review is intended to be a concise view of the field as it is at the moment, rather than a comprehensive overview.
 Our audience ranges from student to professor, so articles must be accessible to a wide readership.
 Please avoid jargon, but do not oversimplify: be accurate and precise throughout.
 Occasionally, unpublished data can be referred to, but only when essential and should never be used to substantiate any significant point.